BradleyChatha/lumars/README.md

 auto l = LuaState(null);

-// *Anything* that .push can use is also useable by the likes of LuaTable.
+// *Anything- that .push can use is also useable by the likes of LuaTable.
 // We're doing manual stack manip just because it's simpler for this case. l.push(a);
 scope(exit) l.pop(1);